 High Protein Diet Results

 - My goal was fat-loss, not weight-loss.
 I ‘fought’ the weight-loss early on, trying to maintain weight by eating more.
-However once I could see the results in the mirror… (and with Suze Morris’s urging), I went with it.
-Suze was my ‘coach’.
+However once I could see the results in the mirror, I went with it.
+Suze Morris was my ‘coach’.
 She’s awesome, check out her links below in the Acknowledgements section.

 - I was normal weight when I began — and EVEN I LOST FAT AND WEIGHT almost effortlessly.
 I should say I exercise most days, but I did not increase my exercise during this experiment.